 STEP 2: HAVE A TRACKING SYSTEM IN YOUR HAZARD REPORTING PROCEDURES

-All reported hazards need to be tracked.
-This is a data point that you can use to improve your safety program in the future.
+All reported hazards needs tracking process.
+And this is a data point that you can use to improve your safety program in the future.

 This is valuable data, so don’t skip this step.